 - Attempt the Puzzles and Seating Arrangement next.
 Don't spend much time on each puzzle

-- Leave out the questions which you can’t solve in the first attempt.
+- Leave out the questions which you can’t solve on the first attempt.

 Reasoning Ability is the section where aspirants have a very good chance to score good marks, all it requires is a regular practice of quality questions.
 Try to understand the question before picking or solving it.
 If practice is done daily in a dedicated manner, this section is the least time-consuming section.
-Amongst the aforementioned topics, figure out your strong and weak parts and put good efforts into improving the weak parts by regular practice of the weak sections and polish the strong sections.
-You can check your improvements by giving mock tests.
+Amongst the aforementioned topics, figure out your strong and weak parts and put good efforts into improving the weak parts through the regular practice of the weak sections and polishing the strong sections.
+You can check your improvements by giving SBI PO mock tests regularly.

 Why BYJU'S Exam Prep Test Series?